 We have imported CountVectorizer, TFIDFTransformer, and TFIDFVectorizer for calculating the TF-IDF Scores every word in the sentences.
 And Pandas is for creating the data frame.
 CountVectorizer is for turning a raw document into a matrix of tokens.

-We have created a variable with “CountVectorizer()” class.
+- We have created a variable with the “CountVectorizer()” class.

-We have used “fit_transform” method on our sentences via our Class Object.
+- We have used the “fit_transform” method on our sentences via our Class Object.
 The main reason for using “CountVectorizer()” is to use “TFIDFTransformer” method.

 You may see the result below:

 We see our Matrix and its shape along with the occurrence count of the words.
 You may also call it in arrays.

 Yes, it says nothing for a human but it has lots of meanings for a computer.
 First, we will use TFIDFTransformer for calculating the TF and IDF values separately.